 “Once the overlying skin is no longer a scab and the skin is intact, apply daily sunscreen with an SPF of 30 or higher and keep the burn out of the sun,” says Eisman.
 Doing so will protect the sensitive area and reduce the chances of scarring.
 Our pick?
 Ego QV Face Day Cream SPF30 ($18.69 at Chemist Warehouse).
 It's designed to hydrate and soothe sensitive skin while also providing protection, so it'll keep the burn shielded from the sun without aggravating it.

 Hold off on applying makeup

 While you’re likely to want to hide your burn with concealer, Eisman warns against this.
 Covering a burn (particularly a burn in its early stages) with makeup “can irritate the wound and delay healing.
-If you need to cover the wound then apply a wound-healing dressing such as DuoDERM® Extra Thing Dressing and apply makeup over this,” she adds.
+If you need to cover the wound then apply a wound-healing dressing such as the DuoDerm Extra Thin Single Dressing ($9.49 at Chemist Warehouse) and apply makeup over this,” she adds.